pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 Create one [here](https://app.pulumi.com/account/tokens) by logging in with the appropriate account.
 * A stack that you would like to update the automated pipeline.
 * Build tools (more on this below) based on the runtime of your Pulumi app.
-* Restore all dependencies for your Pulumi app.
+* Dependencies for your Pulumi app.
 * The right cloud provider credentials.

 ## Pulumi Access Token